Showing posts with label pioneer village. Show all posts

 2024 Saturday, July 27, Day trip to Granville, TN "Tennessee's Mayberry"

-We began our journey in Pulaski, stopping at Walmart for a few items and Murphy to fill up with fuel.
+We began our journey in Pulaski, stopping at Walmart to pick up a few items and at Murphy to fill up with fuel.

-We continued Hwy 64 to Fayetteville, took 50 through Lynchburg and Tullahoma, and took 55 to Manchester and McMinnville.
+We continued on Hwy 64 to Fayetteville, then took 50 through Lynchburg and Tullahoma, and finally took 55 to Manchester and McMinnville.

 Hwy 56 to Smithville to I-40 to Hwy 70 is a very curved road to 53